 Paid ads try to lure you to producer sites with a promise of production scheduling software free for your business.
 It is often a marketing gimmick.

 - Free is usually only basic modules licences (such as ex.
 OpenOffice), any dedicated modules must be purchased at additional costs;

 - Independently installed systems usually don’t have any guarantee and technical support, and they might not be developed any further;

-- Software implementation and adjusting it to your needs as well as maintenance are paid, and fees are very high – this is the “revenge” of free licence policy;
+- Software implementation and adjusting it to your needs as well as maintenance are paid, and fees are very high – this is the “revenge” of the free licence policy;

 The smaller the company is, the faster it should move to a “cloud”, as sooner or later that’s the way all business will go 😉

-- Installing any software in your company, you have to realize, that in a few years time, you might have to start from scratch;
+- Installing any software in your company, you have to realize, that in a few year’s time, you might have to start from scratch;

-- The term “cloud” for production software shouldn’t scare you, because the data is on particular server in secure location (as it is in Prodio), it isn’t all over the Internet, as in other cloud services.
+- The term “cloud” for production software shouldn’t scare you, because the data is on a particular server in a secure location (as it is in Prodio), it isn’t all over the Internet, as in other cloud services.

 Automatic planning – won’t pay itself off!

-- matrix of competencies, to know who and in which scope can perform operation on which machine,
+- matrix of competencies, to know who and in which scope can perform an operation on which machine,

 - service and maintenance schedule,